frizzlenpop/FrizzlenGaurd/CLAIMING.md

 - Must not exceed the maximum size (default: 10,000 blocks)
 - Must not overlap with other claims (unless you own them)
 - You must have enough claim blocks
-- You must not exceed the maximum claims per player
+- You must not exceed your maximum number of claims (based on permissions)

 ## Managing Claim Size